Finding the Top Financial Advisors in Bethesda, Maryland

 - Age and time horizon

 Once the above process is complete, this firm will then work on creating an investment portfolio for the client.
 In general, the firm tends to invest in U.S. stocks, bonds and exchange-traded funds (ETFs), though the firm is also open to investing in foreign stocks and bonds.
 When analyzing which securities to invest in, the firm uses a combination of fundamental and technical analysis.

 FBB Capital Partners

-The firm generally requires a minimum account size of $500,000 for its portfolio management services.
-Depending on the scope of the advice you need, the firm may provide financial planning services on an hourly or fixed-fee basis.
+For portfolio management accounts with less than a $500,000 balance, the firm generally requires a $5,000 minimum annual fee.
+Depending on the scope of the services you need, the firm may provide financial planning on an hourly or fixed-fee basis.

 FBB Capital Partners Background

-FBB designs portfolios based on a client's individual circumstances such as risk tolerance and investment goals.
+FBB Capital Partners designs portfolios based on a client's individual circumstances such as risk tolerance and investment goals.
 The firm does not limit itself to certain securities and makes recommendations as it deems appropriate to your financial circumstances.
-Your portfolio may offer exposure to the following securities.
+Your portfolio may offer exposure to the following securities:

 - Exchange-listed securities